 In the Forbes list of 400 richest people in the world, non-college graduates are worth an average of 1 billion dollars more than the college graduates.
 The average net worth of billionaires who dropped out of college, $9.4 billion, is approximately triple that of billionaires with Ph.D.’s, $3.2 billion.
 Even if one removes Bill Gates, who left Harvard University and is now worth $66.0 billion, college dropouts are worth $5.3 billion on average, compared to those who finished only bachelor’s degrees, who are worth $2.9 billion.
 According to a recent report from Cambridge-based Forrester Research, 20% of America’s millionaires never attended college

-There is something to be said about those who work their way through life striving fighting tooth and nail to learn when ‘education’ is out of reach.
+There is something to be said about those who work their way through life striving, fighting tooth and nail to learn when ‘education’ is out of reach.
 Some call it grit.
 There is an economic divide between the rich and poor and with that- arrogance sometimes immerges; as if poor people are lazy, something the ignorant like to say to make economic inequality justifiable.
 Money brings opportunity, connections and placement.
 If you can take any person and place them into the education system, will they strive?
-The difference between human capacity is small, and evolution hasn’t advanced us much in 3000 years.
+The difference between human capacity is actually pretty small, and evolution hasn’t advanced us much in 3000 years.
 Those who still think the rich are rich because they are genetically smarter are sadly mistaken.
 If equality actually existed, then this would be proven again and again.

 I have also watched educated people band together, patting each other on the back saying to one another how amazing they are.
 From the outside looking in, they are talking about some trivial nonsense that in reality really is an outward attempt at validating their intellect.
 Oh yes I spent 45 hours on this plan, and it is truly a work of art.
 It reminds me of the mad lady who was my dear friend who would write me letters and photocopy them; one for herself and one for me.
 She did this so she could keep a copy of her masterpieces.
-She honestly thought that every thought which came out of her mind was an original, insightful and valuable piece of information for the world.
+She honestly thought that every thought which came out of her mind was an original, insightful and valuable piece of information for the world to keep safe.
 To me they were just letters from a friend.
 Most were redundant blabber of insignificant detail.
-Some hold on to details trying to make others feel inferior, my friend did not.
+Some hold on to details trying to make others feel inferior.
 She was trying to pass on her knowledge.
 While others all they have are the details because they cannot see the bigger picture or their connections to the world around them.